About Didge in a Day

 Custom Made Didgeridoos

-As didgeridoo makers for nearly 20 years, we are able to provide a custom made service, where we can create the instrument that you have always wanted.
+As didgeridoo makers for over 20 years, we are able to provide a custom made service, where we can create the instrument that you have always wanted.

 Statement of Support Regarding Didge in a Day as a Business.